marshmallow-code/apispec/docs/using_plugins.rst

 What is an apispec "plugin"?
 ----------------------------

-An apispec *plugin* is a Python module that provides helpers for generating OpenAPI entities from objects in your application.
+An apispec *plugin* is an object that provides helper methods for generating OpenAPI entities from objects in your application.

 A plugin may modify the behavior of `APISpec <apispec.APISpec>` methods so that they can take your application's objects as input.